th3pajay/SoundAlerter/README.md

 ## 🛠️ Contribution & Development

-Contributions are welcome!
-Updates will be made as time allows, but feel free to maintain and spin-off the addon.
-New work should be merged into the `develop` branch.
+Updates will be made as time allows, but feel free to fork when and if updates dry up.
+New functions and enhancements wil be merged into the `develop` branch first, always.

 ---